-If your rabbit has not been vaccinated at all in the last 12 months, then yes you need to contact your vet and discuss vaccinations as quickly as possible.
+If your rabbit has not been vaccinated in the last 12 months, then you should contact your vet and discuss vaccinations as quickly as possible.

-If your rabbit is vaccinated and you would like to know more about the new Myxo RHD PLUS vaccination, your vet will be happy to discuss.
+If your rabbit is vaccinated and you would like to know more about the new Myxo RHD PLUS vaccination, your vet will be happy to discuss this with you.

 Please contact your vet with any questions that you have around rabbit vaccinations.